 Currently active Scientific Committees and Special Interest Groups

 The Education Committee works to advance education in applied ontology.
-Activities include development of shared education resources and steering of the recurring Interdisciplinary School on Applied Ontology (ISAO).
+Activities include development of shared education resources, in particular within the framework of the new Educational Series on Applied Ontology (ESAO), and steering of the recurring Interdisciplinary School on Applied Ontology (ISAO).

 - The Education Committee wiki is a working repository of information about courses, educational materials, books, and other relevant matters.